vedbhadani/AltCred/README.md

 │   │   ├── pages/             # Next.js Pages (Dashboard, Login, etc.)
 │   │   ├── components/        # Reusable UI components
 │   │   └── utils/             # API clients & helpers
+└── docs/                      # Detailed Documentation
 ```

+## 📚 Documentation

+For more detailed information, please refer to the following documentation:

+*   [**API Endpoints**](docs/api-endpoints.md): Comprehensive list of available API routes and their usage.
+*   [**Architecture**](docs/architecture.md): High-level overview of the system architecture and design decisions.
+*   [**Data Models**](docs/datamodels.md): Detailed description of the database schema and data structures.

+## 🤝 Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeature`).
+5. Open a Pull Request.

 ## 📄 License
 This project is licensed under the MIT License.